 - Believes there is a need for an ongoing dialogue around te Tiriti.

-- A public information and awareness programme on te Tiriti o Waitangi.
+- Support a public information and awareness programme on te Tiriti o Waitangi.

-- The development of a time frame for the lodging of settlement claims, with the intention of vigorously moving the process forward while not sacrificing fairness.
+- Develop of a timeframe for the lodging of settlement claims, with the intention of vigorously moving the process forward without sacrificing fairness.

-- Adequate resources, people, money and information for the claims process, and for claimants to properly prepare their claims.
+- Ensure adequate resources, people, money and information for the claims process, and for claimants to properly prepare their claims.

-- Widespread Maori support is needed for any deadline for lodging and settling claims, and if a deadline is set, there must be mutual agreement between Maori and the Crown.
+- Require widespread Maori support for any deadline for lodging and settling claims, and if a deadline is set, there must be mutual agreement between Maori and the Crown.

-- All claimants to have the opportunity to have their land and resources returned to them.
+- Ensure all claimants to have the opportunity to have their land and resources returned to them.

-- Increased resources for the Waitangi Tribunal; increased transparency and accountability.
+- Increase resources for the Waitangi Tribunal; increased transparency and accountability.

 - Support Maori initiatives in the areas of justice, health and education.

-- Ensure that Maori have a partnernship role in determining immigration policy.
+- Ensure that Maori have a partnership role in determining immigration policy.

-- Entrenchment of the Maori seats so there is guaranteed representation for Maori in Parliament.
+- Entrench of the Maori seats so there is guaranteed representation for Maori in Parliament.

 - Enable Maori voters to change from the General to the Maori roll, or vice versa, at any time.

-- Guaranteed tangata whenua participation in local governance.
+- Guarantee tangata whenua participation in local governance.

-- An ongoing dialogue on how shared guardianship can be developed to protect and enhance our natural heritage.
+- Initiate an ongoing dialogue on how shared guardianship can be developed to protect and enhance our natural heritage.

-- The role of hapu as kaitiaki of their rohe must be recognised and strengthened.
+- Ensure the role of hapu as kaitiaki of their rohe must be recognised and strengthened.